univault-org/lspt-protocol/README.md

 We encourage you to examine the test files in `examples/drone_swarm/tests/` to understand how we validate the functionality of each component.

-By exploring this implementation, you'll gain insights into how LSPT can be applied to complex, real-world scenarios involving multi-scale communication and large data transfers.
+By exploring this implementation, you'll gain insights into how SRPT can be applied to complex, real-world scenarios involving multi-scale communication and large data transfers.